 A Son of Kongo

-His family was Kongo which is more Central African than the West African cultures which dominate in the Caribbean.
+His family was Kongo which is more Central African than the West African cultures which dominate the Caribbean.
+We keep reading about Kongo musicians, everywhere in the Caribbean.

 Most human culture began as rituals of faith, community and matchmaking.
 The rhythms in Rodríguez came from the Orisha faiths Palo Monte or Las Reglas de Congo.
 Certain rhythms and dances are only done in celebrations of faith, and have been done the same way since the beginning of human time.